rdv-dev/kvm-gpu-passthrough/README.md

 ## Configure modprobe
 Find the Device ID of the dGPU
 ```
-lspci -k | grep -A3 NVIDIA
+lspci -nnk | grep -A3 NVIDIA
 ```

 ```